Indooroopilly roundabout upgrade project – Indooroopilly

 - changing access at Payne Street to remove the left turn in, to improve safety and traffic flow on Moggill Road

-- providing additional sections of footpath through the project area
+- providing shared pedestrian and cycle paths through the project area

 - retain left turn access from Moggill Road into Stamford Road.

-Council is progressing the design and as part of this process will be undertaking additional survey works and geotechnical investigations in the area commencing mid July, for approximately six weeks.
+While Council is progressing the design for the upgrade, additional investigation works will be carried out at various times.
 Depending on the location of the works, some activities may be undertaken at night between 7pm and 5am.

-- vacuum excavation and a geotechnical drilling rig
+• vacuum excavation and a geotechnical rig set up

 The project team has created an SMS and email alert system to keep the community up to date with the latest project information.
-If you would like to subscribe to receive further project updates and information, please call 1800 572 132 or email the project team.
+If you would like to subscribe to receive further project updates and information, phone 1800 572 132 or email the project team.

 Download the project documents in your preferred format: